photosrv/photosrv/README.md

 Photosrv is a consistently hashed HTTP router aimed at distributing static content.

-It allows you to configure dozens or even hundreds of individual machines responsible for storing hundreds of millions of files.
-The system is best employed in conjunction with CDN(s).
+It allows you to configure dozens of photosrv daemons and hundreds of underlying nginx storage nodes, capable of storing and serving billions of files with low- latenc (100ms or under with sufficient hardware).
+The system has been employed in conjunction with multiple CDN(s).

 You can effectively consider it a load balancer for your static content.